low-rb/dependency/README.md

 MyClass.new(classical_dependency: ClassicalDependency.new)
 ```

-In the example above `provider_dependency` will automatically be injected by Dependency.
+The `provider_dependency` argument will automatically be injected by LowDependency!

+Now you get to have your classical dependency cake 🍰 and eat it too with an automatically injected dependency spoon! 🥣

 ## Installation